Trehinos/balanced-ternary/README.md

     - `Digit` (`Neg`, `Zero` or `Pos`),
     - `Ternary` (heap allocated variable-length balanced-ternary number),
     - `Tryte<S>` (S characters long copy-type ternary number).

+## Three-valued logic

+The library supports numerous three-valued logic operations, each of them having its own specificities:

+- **K3** (Kleene logic)
+  A three-valued logic that introduces an "unknown" (0) state, useful for dealing with partial information.
+- **BI3** (Bochvar logic)
+  A logic designed to handle "nonsense" or meaningless statements, where 0 represents an invalid or undefined value.
+- **L3** (Łukasiewicz logic)
+  A non-classical logic allowing for degrees of truth, often used in fuzzy logic and multi-valued reasoning.
+- **RM3** (Routley-Meyer paraconsistent logic)
+  A logic that tolerates contradictions without collapsing into triviality, useful in paraconsistent reasoning.
+- **HT** (Heyting logic-inspired ternary system)
+  A variant of intermediate logic, often related to intuitionistic logic and constructive reasoning.
+- **Paraconsistent logic**
+  A logic framework that avoids the principle of explosion, allowing systems to work with contradictory information.
+- **Post logic**
+  A logical system that extends classical logic with additional operators to handle uncertainty in a structured way.

 ### Digits operations